The Principle Behind the Screw Compactor

 An Efficient Basic Mechanical Principle

 The screw is the heart of all RUNI compactors.
-A basic mechanical principle which is just as obvious as it is efficient.
-A screw is used to convert the power of rotational movement into horizontal propulsion which because of its moment is able to provide far greater pressure.
+A basic mechanical principle that is just as apparent as it is efficient.
+A screw is used to convert the power of rotational movement into horizontal propulsion, which can provide great pressure due to its momentum.

-The same principle can be found in countless examples in everyday life.
-We know how the great force used during a screw movement can be transferred to e.g. a bolt, a bench screw or a meat mincer.
+We can find countless examples of this principle in our everyday life.
+We all know how the great force of a screw movement can be transferred to a bolt, a bench screw, or a meat mincer.

 RUNI’s Robust Screw Compactor

-The powerful metal screw in RUNI’s robust compactor crushes and carries the material to the end of the screw where it is rammed together under great pressure and is thereby compacted.
+The robust compactor from RUNI features a powerful metal screw that effectively crushes and transports the material to the end of the screw where a significant pressure is applied to ensure the crucial compaction.

 The Great Advantages of Screw Compacting